webreinvent/vaahflutter/README.md

   and flutter version >=3.3.4
 ```

-to change minimum requirement of dart and flutter change the `sdk and flutter` versions under `environment` in the `pubspec.yaml` file.
+To change minimum requirement of dart and flutter change the `sdk and flutter` versions under `environment` in the `pubspec.yaml` file.
 <hr />

 ## Setup